johnwinans/Verilog-Examples/lib/stretcher/README.md

-# Verilog Input Synchronizer With a Pulse Stretcher
+# A Verilog Synchronizer With a Pulse Stretcher

-Using a pulse strecher can be useful when sending a tick pulse from one clock domain to another, potentally slower, domain.
+Using a pulse strecher can be useful when sending a tick pulse from one clock domain to another that is not known to be running at least 150% faster.

-Synchronizer solutions have to be tuned to specific situation.
+Keep in mind that synchronizer solutions pretty much always have to be tuned for each application!